rolancon/unicoding/README.md

 # Unicoding

-Unicoding (_u8_) is a Linux tool to check byte-by-byte whether a file is in UTF-8 or US-ASCII byte-encoding.
+Unicoding (_u8_) is a Linux tool to check byte-by-byte whether a file is in US-ASCII, UTF-8 or UTF-16 byte-encoding.

 Usage is simple, on the prompt type: